Conflig/source2_model_exporter/README.md

 ![image](https://github.com/user-attachments/assets/be6372d7-16f3-451a-acb1-3aab25b369e1)
 ![image](https://github.com/user-attachments/assets/700c3c6c-5313-4573-8690-4cbc6d9a1310)

-Since Counter strike 2 you can now use modeling tools directly inside the Hammer editor but if you feel more effecient in Blender you can model all your non-prop geometry in blender and just import it into Hammer (Material linking will be still working even with vertex colors for blended materials)
+Since Counter-Strike 2, you can now use modeling tools directly inside the Hammer editor.
+However, if you feel more efficient in Blender, you can model all your non-prop geometry there and simply import it into Hammer.
+Material linking will still work, even with vertex colors for blended materials.
-Simply select which objects you want export and click the button.
+Just select the objects you want to export and click the button.
-Unfortunatelly the is no way of replacing the static geometry in Hammer editor you will need to always manualy delete and then import (would be great it we can find a way of executing this)
+Unfortunately, there is no way to replace static geometry in the Hammer editor—you will always need to manually delete and then import it.
+It would be great if we could find a way to automate this process.